-Chef Michael Solomonov on how Philadelphia beats New York
+Philadelphia is where you try new things and take risks says Chef Michael Solomonov

 He's a fast walker, but you can take a leisurely stroll from the shady tree-lined open campus of University of Pennsylvania, past Rittenhouse Square and on toward Washington Square Park, where you can take a break away from the tourist throngs.

 Solomonov often walks this street with his business partner, Steve Cook, an investment banker turned chef.
-Together they run Zahav, Dizengoff, Federal Doughnuts, Goldie and Abe Fisher.
+Together they run Zahav, Federal Donuts, Goldie and Abe Fisher.
 They say you can't help but see the number of homeless on the streets.
 One out of every four people in Philadelphia lives below the poverty line, according to the US Census.
 So Solomonov and Cook opened The Rooster, just two blocks north of Walnut on Sansom Street at South 16th Street.
 It's cozy and diner-like, and its profits go to a hospitality program at the Broad Street Ministry.

 The Rooster is a philanthropic restaurant tackling issues of hunger and food waste in Philadelphia